 Requirements to Reduce Idling of Diesel-Powered Vehicles

-Pennsylvania prohibits the idling of diesel-powered vehicles for more than 5 minutes per hour—except for those with a gross vehicle weight rating of less than 10,001 pounds.
+Pennsylvania prohibits the idling of diesel-powered vehicles for more than 5 minutes per 60 minutes—except for those with a gross vehicle weight rating of less than 10,001 pounds.
 Additional exclusions include:

 - Motor homes.

 - Commercial implements of husbandry.

 - Farm vehicles.

 For a full list of exemptions and regulation specifics, consult the Pennsylvania’s Diesel-Powered Motor Vehicle Idling Act.

 If you drive on Pennsylvania's public roads, you must insure your car in line with PA's car insurance requirements.

 Fortunately, many car insurance companies offer discounts for eco-friendly driving and fuel-efficient vehicles such as electric cars, hybrids, and alternative fuel vehicles (AFV).
 Check out our page on green driver incentives for more on these money-saving perks.